Outlier-robust subsampling techniques for persistent homology: Results

-Overall, the PH landmarks outperform all standard techniques on most data sets as well as two dense core subsets on one data set for a broad range of $\delta$-values.
-To obtain signal fractions that are high and stable over a long range of low sampling densities it appears to be advantageous to choose $\delta$ as small as possible without having too many super outliers in our data sets.
-We motivated our choices of $\delta$ on our data sets in Subsection~\ref{subsubsec:landmarkComparisons} using this approach.
-For very small sampling densities, it can seem of advantage to choose a $\delta$-resolution such that only a small number of points are non-super outliers.
-In these cases however, good results are only obtained based on density characteristics rather than local PH characteristics.
-We show how the number of super outliers depends on the choice of $\delta$ in Fig.~\ref{DeltaPlots}.
-We observe that it is indeed the case that small $\delta$ values lead to a drastic increase in the proportion of super outliers in the data set.
-This underlines that, even though one can think of $\delta$ as a resolution parameter, depending on the data set, the proportion of super outliers is an important factor to consider.
+Finally, we show how the number of super outliers depends on the choice of $\delta$ in Fig.~\ref{DeltaPlots}.
+We observe that small $\delta$ values lead to a drastic increase in the proportion of super outliers in the dataset.
+This underlines that, even though one can think of $\delta$ as a resolution parameter, depending on the dataset, the proportion of super outliers is an important factor to consider.

+Overall, PH landmarks outperform all standard techniques on most datasets as well as two dense core subsets on the sphere-Laplace for a broad range of $\delta$-values.
+To obtain signal fractions that are high and stable over a long range of low sampling densities we recomment to choose $\delta$ as small as possible without having too many super outliers in the data.